-• 20 cents per mile driven for medical or moving purposes (up from 18 cents in 2018)
+• 16 cents per mile driven for medical or moving purposes (down from 17 cents in 2020)

 • 14 cents per mile driven for a charitable organization

-The business mileage rate increased three and a half a cent per mile, and the medical and moving expense rates each increased 2 cents per mile from 2018.
+The business mileage rate decreased one and a half cent per mile, and the medical and moving expense rates each decreased 1 cent per mile from 2020.
 The charitable rate is set by statute and remains unchanged.

 Taxpayers always have the option of calculating the actual costs of using their vehicle rather than using the standard mileage rates.